EOSLaoMao/eos-cluster-generator/README.md

 ### 4. RUN!

-first, use docker-compose to start bios and bp node containers.
+first, use docker-compose to start bios and BP node containers.

 ```
 docker-compose up -d